 The right to be heard must be allowed when the customs authority refuses to issue a BTI decision (for example, due to identified BTI shopping).
+This applies to applications that have been previously accepted and to those that are in the acceptance phase.
 The refusal of customs authorities to issue a BTI decision can be considered as potentially detrimental to the interests of an economic operator.
 Consequently, in that situation the customs authority when notifying the applicant of its impending decision must invite him to express his point of view on the matter.